(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed on January 12, 2022.

-A pelvic exenteration is a surgical procedure that removes gastrointestinal, gynecological and urinary organs to treat certain types of advanced and recurrent pelvic cancers.
+A pelvic exenteration is a surgical procedure that removes gastrointestinal, gynecological and urinary organs to treat certain types of advanced and recurrent cancers of the pelvic region.

 • Cancers of the cervix, uterusvulva or vagina